ec2u/data/docs/datasets/index.md

 title: Datasets › Catalog
 ---

-The [EC2U Dataset Catalog](https://data.ec2u.eu/) provides a searchable directory of datasets made available on the *EC2U Knowledge Hub*.
+The [EC2U Dataset Catalog](https://data.ec2u.eu/) provides a searchable catalog of datasets made available on the *EC2U Knowledge Hub*.
 Catalog entries include human and machine-readable dataset descriptions and basic information about license and access rights for partners and other stakeholders.